 It's been a while since we've taken a picture of our staff.
 Goodness knows, they love to get in the spotlight!
 So we thought we'd do them a favour and give them a little attention.
 All joking aside, they're great people and they deserve it.
+And there are several more on the team that aren't even in this picture!
 If you've been to our shows, most likely you've met these friendly faces.
 They're one of the main reasons people love The Zoetic!

 The Zoetic - Blog: As it happens

 Sharing the love at The Zoetic Theatre & Creative Arts Company.

 Yes, it's a bit of a long title.
 But Becki was excited to put together a guide to using social media, so we let it go.

 We love it when people use social media like Facebook, Twitter and Instagram to share their stories and experiences before and after events at The Zoetic.
 Not everyone knows how, and some people just need a little encouragement.
 So as the least technically inclined person we know here, we asked Becki to make a video.
 We figured - if she could do it, anyone can.
 Her mind was opened to a whole new world...
 And then she was excited to share it with you!